 The Isle of Skye is one of Scotland’s most popular destinations.
 It may seem like a long drive to get there, but by adding in scenic pitstops along the way, you can turn the journey into a sightseeing adventure.
 In fact, the journey through Scotland is almost as good as the destination!
 Keep reading to learn how to make the most out of driving to the Isle of Skye.

 Sights to See Along the Way

 Incredible scenery, old castles, whisky distilleries, hiking trails, and Scottish pubs are just a few of the sights and places you can visit on a drive to the Isle of Skye.

 We recommend driving two different routes to and from the Isle of Skye.
 The “northern” route takes drivers through Pitlochry, past Loch Ness, past Eilean Donan Castle, and across the Skye Bridge onto the Isle of Skye.
-Our “southern” route involves taking the car ferry to Mallaig, visiting the Glenfinnan Aqueduct, taking the scenic route through beautiful Glencoe Valley, and driving alongside Loch Lomond.
+Our “southern” route involves taking the car ferry to Mallaig, visiting the Glenfinnan Viaduct, taking the scenic route through beautiful Glencoe Valley, and driving alongside Loch Lomond.

 Edinburgh to the Isle of Skye (Northern Route)